 - Antje Graupe Pryor Award - available to undergraduate University of Calgary engineering students wishing to study at the Technische Universität Berlin for semester and year-long exchanges or summer research.
 The award is $7,500 per semester (maximum of two semesters) or $7,500 for a summer research term.
 Awards are open to all engineering majors.
 Contact firstname.lastname@example.org for details.

-- Association for German Education in Calgary (AGEC) Study Abroad Scholarship - one award of $2000 available to a student participating in an approved University of Calgary Study Abroad Program of at least six weeks in duration.
+- Association for German Education in Calgary (AGEC) Study Abroad Scholarship - two awards of $1000 available to students participating in an approved University of Calgary Study Abroad Program of at least six weeks in duration.
 See GPA and Major/Minor requirements in the link above.
-Deadline April 1, 2019
+Deadline April 1, 2021

 See additional funding opportunities in the "Europe" tab of the External Funding Opportunities section below!
 Additional University-specific awards can be found on our individual program pages for our university partners in Germany, such as the University of Oldenburg.

 - Calgary Italian Sportswomen’s Dinner Association Award for Study in Bologna - one annual award of $500 offered to a student in any faculty selected to participate in the UCalgary exchange program at the University of Bologna in Italy for at least one term.
 Selection is based on academic merit, and applicants must have completed at least 24 units (8 half-courses) in the previous Fall/Winter terms before award application.
 Those selected for Bologna that meet this criteria will be sent details on the award application due August 15th each year.
 An additional letter of recommendation may be required.